 A six-time All-American in North Dakota, Organ was named the North Central Conference Swimmer of the Year in 1995 before going on to earn his undergraduate degree in physical education the following year at the University of North Dakota.
 In 2022, he was presented the Tom Clifford Award—which recognizes UND alumni who serve as athletics coaches at the high school or collegiate level and have been notably successful in their sport—by the UND Letterwinners Association.

 After graduation, Organ stayed with North Dakota to become head assistant coach from 1996 to 2000.
 He helped establish the swimming strength and conditioning program while also supervising student-athletes’ academic progress and implementing community service programs.
 While working as a coach at UND, Organ also served as the head coach for the Forks Area Swim Team, and during that time he garnered North Dakota Age Group Coach of the Year honors in 1998 and ’99.

-A native of Cranbrook British Columbia Canada, Organ is married to the former Margaret Davidson.
-They have two daughters, Ella and Kathryn Rose, and are the proud owners of two dogs, Nash and Napa.
+A native of Cranbrook, British Columbia, Canada, Organ is married to the former Margaret Davidson.
+They have two daughters, Ella and Kathryn Rose, and are the owners of two dogs, Nash and Napa.